NCBI-Hackathons/Expanding-OpenCRAVAT/README.md

 *Example of the Open CRAVAT interface*

 ### Annotators
 As of May 2019, the Open CRAVAT Store has 65 annotators, converters, and visualization widgets available for use.
 Annotators range from genomic feature insights to population-level frequencies and clinical interpretations.
-Convertors take input in forms other than VCF (Variant Cell Format), such as dbSNP rsid and 23andMe formats, and make them compatible to Open-CRAVAT.
+Convertors take input in forms other than VCF (Variant Cell Format), such as dbSNP rsid and 23andMe formats, and make them compatible to Open CRAVAT.
 There are currently three visualization widgets that can be downloaded: a summary of the top genes ranked by total variants, a haplotype information widget, and an embedded interactive genome visualization component developed by [Integrative Genomics Viewer (IGV)](https://github.com/igvteam/igv.js).

 ![alt text](images/store_front_page.png)
 *Home Page for the Open CRAVAT store*